christiantorio/projects/vagrant/README.md

 Installing on macbook with m1 chip is problematic.
 Finding solutions...

-1) Using vmware fusion and incorporating that in my vagrant script...
+1) Using vmware fusion and incorporating that in my vagrant script.